-- 1. Completed PA-01 form or the electronic PA demographics on ePA; - 2.
-Physician's prescription for a motorized wheelchair;

-3. Medical documentation from a physician and/or physical/occupational therapist is required to support the provisions set forth regarding beneficiary criteria as noted above;

-- 4. Custom Wheelchair form, seating evaluation performed, signed and dated by the physical therapist or occupational therapist that performed the seating evaluation.
+- 1. A completed PA-01 form; - 2.
+A physician's prescription for a motorized wheelchair; - 3.
+Medical documentation from a physician is required to support the provisions set forth regarding beneficiary criteria as noted above; - 4.
+A seating evaluation performed, signed and dated by the physical therapist or occupational therapist that performed the seating evaluation.
 The seating evaluation shall: - a.
 Indicate the appropriateness of the specific wheelchair requested and all modifications and/or attachments to the specific wheelchair and its ability to meet the beneficiary's long term medical needs.
 Options that are primarily beneficial in allowing the beneficiary to perform leisure or recreational activities are not covered; - b.
-Beneficiary's diagnosis or condition is such that a motorized wheelchair is medically necessary; and - c.
-They have seen the seating evaluation and motorized wheelchair recommendation. - 5.
-Documentation indicating that the beneficiary is capable of safely and independently operating the controls for a motorized wheelchair and can adapt to or be trained to use the motorized wheelchair effectively.
+Include the dated signature of the physician who prescribed the motorized wheelchair is medically necessary; - c.
+The beneficiary's diagnosis or condition is such that a motorized wheelchair is medically necessary; and - d.
+He or she has seen the seating evaluation and motorized wheelchair recommendation. - 5.
+Documentation indicating that the beneficiary is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use the motorized wheelchair effectively.
 It is not sufficient for a Medicaid provider of motorized wheelchairs to indicate that a beneficiary is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use it effectively.
 Such documentation shall include: - a.
-Signed and dated statement from the beneficiary's physician and/or, physical/occupational therapist that they have determined that the beneficiary has the cognitive, motor and perceptual abilities needed to safely operate the controls of a motorized wheelchair.
-This statement must be verified by the notes and recommendation of the physician, physical therapist or occupational therapist making such statement; and - b.
-Signed and dated statement from the beneficiary's physician or physical/occupational therapist that they have determined that the beneficiary can adapt to or be trained to use the motorized wheelchair effectively.
+A signed and dated statement from the beneficiary's physician, physical therapist that he/she has determined that the beneficiary has the cognitive, motor and perceptual abilities needed to safely operate the controls of a motorized wheelchair.
+This statement -must be verified by the notes and recommendation of the physician, physical therapist or occupational therapist making such statement; and b.
+A signed and dated statement from the beneficiary's physician or physical therapist that he or she has determined that the beneficiary can adapt to or be trained to use the motorized wheelchair effectively.
 This statement must be verified by the notes and recommendation of the physician, physical therapist or occupational therapist making such statement.